Blog > Articles >

 Pricing survey questions for market research

-When it comes to pricing your product, there’s no need to wing it—a pricing survey can give you the insights you need to arrive at the perfect price point.
+When it comes to pricing your product, there’s no need to wing it.
+A pricing survey can give you the insights you need to arrive at the perfect price point.

 By asking customers questions about their willingness to pay for your product, you can get a realistic sense of what price point will be most attractive to them and, not unimportant, why.

-Top tip: good pricing research can be tough to get right.
+Expert tip: Good pricing research can be tough to get right.
 Asking how much people would theoretically be willing to pay for a product is very different from them actually choosing it in a shop, on a shelf next to competitors’ products, and with a whole load of other economic context that you can’t possibly test for.
 Price testing is useful, but should sometimes be taken with a pinch of salt.

-Here are some questions you could use in your pricing research.
+Here are some questions you could use in your pricing research:

-1. Which of the following product categories have you bought in the last 12 months?
+1) Which of the following product categories have you bought in the last 12 months?Multiple choice

-2. How often do you currently purchase >INSERT YOUR CATEGORY<?
+2) How often do you currently purchase >INSERT YOUR CATEGORY<?Frequency scale

-3. At what price would you consider this >INSERT PRODUCT CATEGORY< to be so expensive that you would not consider buying it?
-(Too expensive)
+3) At what price would you consider this >INSERT PRODUCT CATEGORY< to be so expensive that you would not consider buying it?Open-ended

-4. At what price would you consider this >INSERT PRODUCT CATEGORY< to be starting to get expensive, so that it is not out of the question, but you have to give some thought to buying it? (e.g. Expensive)
+4) At what price would you consider this >INSERT PRODUCT CATEGORY< to be starting to get expensive, so that it is not out of the question, but you have to give some thought to buying it?Open-ended

-5. At what price would you consider this >INSERT PRODUCT CATEGORY< to be a bargain—a great buy for the money? (e.g. cheap)
+5) At what price would you consider this >INSERT PRODUCT CATEGORY< to be a bargain—a great buy for the money?Open-ended

-6. At what price would you consider this >INSERT PRODUCT CATEGORY< to be priced so low that you would feel the quality couldn’t be very good?
-(Too cheap)
+6) At what price would you consider this >INSERT PRODUCT CATEGORY< to be priced so low that you would feel the quality couldn’t be very good?Open-ended

-7. How much do you currently pay for >INSERT PRODUCT CATEGORY<?
-Please type in below
+7) How much do you currently pay for >INSERT PRODUCT CATEGORY<?
+Please type in belowNumeric / open-ended

-8. Thinking about this product, please rank the following aspects based on how much value they add, where 1 = adds the most value 10 = adds the least value.
+8) Thinking about this product, please rank the following aspects based on how much value they add, where 1 = adds the most value and 10 = adds the least value.Ranking scale

-9. Thinking about the product category as a whole, please rank the following brands in order of value, where 1 is the most expensive and 10 is the least.
+9) Thinking about the product category as a whole, please rank the following brands in order of value, where 1 is the most expensive and 10 is the least.Ranking scale

 How to write your own market research questions

-Formulating market research questions can be tricky.
-On the one hand, you want to be specific enough that you can get tangible, useful answers.
 But on the other hand, you don’t want to ask questions that are so difficult or unclear that respondents will get frustrated and give up halfway through.

 Think about what answers you need and what actions you are hoping to take based on those answers.